 Honor Among Thieves: The Lost pride themselves on their sense of brotherhood, and thus, they pretty much consider there to be a special place in hell for brothers who turn snitch.
 Billy Grey found this out the hard way.

-Honor Before Reason: However, the shortsightedness of this virtue is a large theme in the game, best seen in Johnny's willingness to help out Ashley because of their past and her membership in The Lost inadvertently triggering the chain of events that would lead to Jim's death.
+Honor Before Reason: The shortsightedness of this virtue is a large theme in the game, best seen in Johnny's willingness to help out Ashley because of their past and her membership in The Lost inadvertently triggering the chain of events that would lead to Jim's death.
 This is painfully emphasized when Angus emails Johnny after the clubhouse is burned down at the end of the game, to "End the charade that this gang means anything."

 Bumbling Sidekick: In contrast, Brian serves as this to Billy for the while Billy's club president anyway.
 Given that over the course of the story, he's been noted to run away from fights, this may overlap with Cowardly Sidekick.